secretstartups/handbook/finance/financial-planning-and-analysis/index.html.md

 4. Provide all detail necessary to ensure team members are assigned to the newly created departments.
 5. Create a MR to update the [Cost & Reporting Structure](https://gitlab.com/gitlab-data/analytics/blob/master/transform/snowflake-dbt/data/cost_center_division_department_mapping.csv) in the GitLab Data project with the new department.
 This ensures the new departments are in GitLab's data warehouse.

 Below is a table showing the structure of GitLab departments as they exist in BambooHR and netsuite.
+Please [check out the Team Page](https://comp-calculator.gitlab.net/org_chart) to see our org chart.

 ## Cost & Reporting Structure